 Do I have to pay tax on income from property?

-Unfortunately, probably yes you do have to pay tax on property income!
-Property income profits are taxable, unless they fall within one of the specific reliefs.
+Property income profits are taxable, unless they fall within one of the specific reliefs or allowances.

-If the reliefs do not apply to your income, then you will need to pay income tax on any profits – broadly, property income less allowable expenses.
+If the reliefs or allowances do not apply to your income, then you will need to pay income tax on any profits – broadly, property income less allowable expenses.

 Do I have to pay UK tax on income from a property overseas?

-Find out more on residence, domicile and how foreign income is taxed in our 'migrants section'.
+Find out more on residence and how foreign income is taxed in our migrants section.

 What will the rate of tax be on my property income?